-- 2.7.2.4 At the end of the completed screened list, the list will end with a period. - 2.7.3 Reporting of ethanol content for alcoholic beverages is described in "Ethanol Content of Alcoholic Beverages by Headspace GC." - 2.7.4 The examiner shall report the method utilized for the quantitation and/or confirmation (preference to quantitation) of the reported compounds (refer to Appendix D for worksheet abbreviations). - 2.7.5 If any of the methods in the case were performed via instrument support at a laboratory other than the originating laboratory, the examiner shall indicate this on the report before the "Supporting examination..." statement with the following language:
+- 2.7.2.4 At the end of the completed screened list, the list will end with a period. - 2.7.3 Reporting of ethanol content for alcoholic beverages is described in "Ethanol Content of Alcoholic Beverages by Headspace GC."

-"The [insert method title] was performed at the Department of Forensic Science [insert laboratory and address here]."

-2.7.6 The examiner shall include the date range of testing to encompass the start date (date of custody of first analysis) and the end date (date of examination) in the following format:
+- 2.7.4 The examiner shall report the method utilized for the quantitation and/or confirmation (preference to quantitation) of the reported compounds (refer to Appendix D for worksheet abbreviations). - 2.7.5 If any of the methods in the case were performed at a laboratory other than the originating laboratory, refer to the Quality Manual for reporting requirements. - 2.7.6 The examiner shall include the date range of testing to encompass the start date (date of custody of first analysis) and the end date (date of examination) in the following format: